lamhq/tech-notes/devops/aws/4-storage/1-block-storage/2-ebs/1-overview.md

 There are two main categories of Amazon EBS volumes: solid-state drives (**SSDs**) and hard-disk drives (**HDDs**).

-SSDs provide strong performance for random input/output (I/O).
+- SSDs provide strong performance for random input/output (I/O).

-HDDs provide strong performance for sequential I/O.
+- HDDs provide strong performance for sequential I/O.

 ### General Purpose SSD (gp2)

+- Suitable for boot disks and general applications (development, test, not latency sensitive).
 - A balance of price and performance.
-- 16,000 IOPS/Volume.
+- Up to 16,000 IOPS/Volume.
 250 MB/s throughput/volume.
-- Suitable for boot volume or development and test applications that are not latency sensitive.
+- Up to 99.9% durability.

 ### General Purpose SSD (gp3)

+- Suitable for high performance applications (MySQL, Cassandra, virtual desktops, Hadoop analytics...)
+- Up to 99.9% durability.
+- 3000 IOPS baseline performance and 125 MB/s regardless of volumne size.
+- Can scale up to 16,000 IOPS and 1,000 MiB/s for an additional fee.
 - New generation of gp.
 4 times faster than gp2.

-- 99.9% durability.
-- Choose gp3, don't use gp2.
+Choose gp3, don't use gp2.
-- 3000 IOPS baseline performance and 125 MB/s regardless of volumne size.
-- Can scale up to 16,000 IOPS and 1,000 MiB/s for an additional fee.
-- Suitable for high performance applications: MySQL, Cassandra, virtual desktops, and Hadoop analytics.

 ### Provisioned IOPS SSD (io1)

+- Suitable for OLTP (online transaction processing, high performance databases) and latency-sensitive applications.
+- Use if you need more than **16,000 IOPS**.
 - High performance & most expensive.
-- 64,000 IOPS/volume.
+- 50 IOPS/GiB.
+Up to 64,000 IOPS/volume.
 1,000 MB/s throughput/volume.
-- Use if you need more than **16,000 IOPS**.
-- Suitable for OLTP (high performance databases) and latency-sensitive applications.
+- Up to 99.9% durability.

 ### Provisioned IOPS SSD (io2)

+- Suitable for OLTP and latency-sensitive applications.
 - Latest generation.
 - Same price as io1.
+- 500 IOPS/GiB.
+Up to 64,000 IOPS/volume.
+1,000 MB/s throughput/volume.
-- Higher durability & more IOPS.
-99.999% durability.
+- 99.999% durability.
-- Suitable for OLTP and latency-sensitive applications.

 ### Throughput Optimized HDD (st1)

+- Suitable for big data, data warehouses, ETL, log processing
 - Low-cost HDD volume.
 - Cost-effective way to store mountains of data.
 - Cannot be a boot volume.
-- 99.9% durability.
+- Up to 99.9% durability.
 - 500 MB/s throughput/volume.
 - Designed for frequently accessed, throughput intensive workloads
-- Suitable for big data, data warehouses, ETL, log processing

-### Cold HDD (SC1)
+### Cold HDD (sc1)

+- Good for applications that need the lowest cost and performance is not a factor.
-- Lowest cost option
+- Lowest cost.
-- Cannot be a boot volume
+- Cannot be a boot volume.
 - Max 250 MB/s throughput/volume.
 Baseline throughput of 12 MB/s per TB.
 Ability to burst up to 80 MB/s per TB
-- A good choice for colder data requiring fewer scans per day.
-Less frequently accessed data.
+- For less frequently accessed data.
-- Good for applications that need the lowest cost and performance is not a factor.

 ## Encryption